mrsadengineer/CeasarCipherConsoleCpp/README.md

  Todo:
+-[ ] fix cipher: app is not encrypting or decyrpting special characters. (create bug?)
- -read and write to files with encryption.
+-[ ] read and write to files with ceasar encryption.
- -may move to c implementation because I am not using classes
- -create implementation using classes and recursion
+-[X] implement working script for encrypting and decrypting strings in a console
+-[X] implement OOP classes in Cpp
+-[ ] and recursion centric functions for OOP
+-[ ] create c implementation and use library.
+-[ ] create first test

 ## Introduction - the project's aim
-App to practice developing a ceasar cipher for the programming language of cpp.
+Cpp App to practice and to familarlize myself with cryptology.
+The first cipher to study is the ceasar cipher.

 ## Technologies
 Project is created with: